kolkhis/tech-notes/linux/bash_cheatsheet.md

 * `sed` changes file `-i`n-place

 ### Numeric Calculations & Random Numbers
+Numeric calculations can be done in a subshell in parentheses.
 ```bash
 $((a + 200))      # Add 200 to $a
 $(($RANDOM%200))  # Random number 0..199